cf73/humanity/content/collections/articles/new-yorker-the-big-vote-by-amy-davidson-sorkin.md

         type: text
         marks:
           -
+            type: bold
+          -
             type: italic
         text: 'The Economist'
       -
         type: text
+        marks:
+          -
+            type: bold
-        text: ' has tallied seventy-six countries where the whole eligible population has the chance to vote, even if, as in Brazil, it’s only for local offices.
+        text: ' has tallied seventy-six countries where the whole eligible population has the chance to vote' -
+        type: text
+        text: ', even if, as in Brazil, it’s only for local offices.
 (That election, in October, should serve as a midterm assessment of President '
       -
         type: text
         marks: